 To be considered for admission to the Ph.D. in Educational Leadership, Research & Policy cohort program, prospective students must complete the following procedures:

-Application for admission to the Ph.D. in Educational Leadership, Research & Policy program begins with completion of the online Graduate application found at: www.uccs.edu/~apply The online application and all additional materials mentioned below must be completed and uploaded into your application no later than March 31 at 5:00 p.m. to be considered for the Ph.D. cohort the following fall.
+Application for admission to the Ph.D. in Educational Leadership, Research & Policy program begins with completion of the online Graduate application found at: www.uccs.edu/~apply The online application and all additional materials mentioned below must be completed and uploaded into your application.
+The early admission priority deadline is January 15; the final deadline is March 15 to be considered for the Ph.D. cohort the following fall.

 1) Within the online application, you will need to: